jenkinsci/opentelemetry-agent-metrics-plugin/README.md

-Prometheus monitoring of agents
+Otel + Node exporter monitoring of agents
 -------------------------------

-This plugin integrates with Prometheus time-series DB for monitoring of jobs.
+This plugin integrates with the Opentelemetry Collector and Node exporter for monitoring of build agents.

-It does this by deploying the prometheus node exporter on job agents.
+It does this by deploying the Prometheus node exporter and Opentelemetry (Otel) Collector on job agents.

-A Prometheus server must be configured such as to scrape the exported metrics.
-This can be done in a way that Prometheus dynamically detects new agents, e.g. by annotating EC2 instances that are launched by Jenkin's [EC2 plugin](https://plugins.jenkins.io/ec2/).
+The Otel Collector will scrape the metrics from node exporter.

-The captured metrics are then displayed on the job page.
+On the job page a link will be displayed to a Grafana dashboard displaying the metrics of any build agents for a given build.

 ![main-job-page](images/main-page.png)